VisionBox AI Linux 2024-09-26

 Real-time Linux kernel

-The real-time Linux kernel (PREEMPT_RT) is provided by the packages linux-image-rt-… and linux-headers-rt-….
+The real-time Linux kernel (PREEMPT_RT) is provided by the packages linux-image-…-visionbox-ai-rt-… and linux-headers-…-visionbox-ai-rt-….
 It's already pre-installed in the system, but not selected automatically during boot.
-The kernel can be selected interactively on the serial console during the boot process:
+The kernel can be selected interactively on the serial console or DisplayPort with USB keyboard during the boot process:

 VisionBox AI boot options